Tulip - A Spring Rag Doll Knitting Pattern - 2013

 This is Tulip Rag Doll.
 Tulip and is 34cm tall, knitted in double knitting wool & worked flat.
-The legs, body & head are knitted all in one.

 This pattern can be bought as a PDF Digital Download from - Etsy, Love Crafts & Ravelry.